openvinotoolkit/openvino_tensorflow/README.md

         export PATH=$PATH:~/bin
         source ~/.bashrc

-3. Additionally, you need to install `cmake` version 3.1 or higher and gcc 4.8 or higher.
+3. Additionally, you need to install `cmake` version 3.4 or higher

+4. You need to have `virtualenv` version **16.0.0** (or lower) installed on your system to be able build `ngraph-bridge` bridge.
+The virtualenv is configured and used by the build script but not required for running `ngraph-bridge`.

+2. Please ensure that you have gcc 4.8 version installed on your system.
+The nGraph bridge links with the TensorFlow libraries that are build with gcc 4.8 version of the toolchain.

 #### Build